Busayoilesanmi/LITA_Capstone_Project/README.md

 Data analysis is used across various fields, from business and healthcare to marketing and social sciences, to drive informed decisions, improve operations, understand customer behaviors, or forecast future outcomes.

+### Microsoft Excel
+---
+Microsoft Excel is a popular spreadsheet software that helps individuals and organizations organize, analyze, and visualize data.
+It’s part of Microsoft’s Office Suite and is widely used for everything from simple data storage to complex data analysis and automation.

+Key Features of Microsoft Excel:
+Spreadsheets and Tables: Excel organizes data in a grid of rows and columns, where each cell can hold text, numbers, or formulas.
+You can create tables, sort and filter data, and apply different formats.

+Formulas and Functions: Excel comes with powerful built-in functions for basic and advanced calculations, such as summing values, finding averages, or performing complex statistical and financial operations.
+Users can also create their own formulas.

+Data Visualization: Excel offers charts, graphs, and conditional formatting to help users visualize data trends and patterns.
+From bar charts to scatter plots, Excel provides many ways to represent data visually.

+PivotTables and PivotCharts: These tools allow you to summarize large datasets by aggregating, filtering, and organizing data into meaningful reports.

+Data Analysis and Modeling: Excel includes tools like data validation, data analysis toolpacks, and what-if analysis features, which help with deeper data insights and modeling.

+Automation with Macros and VBA: Users can automate repetitive tasks with macros or create more advanced automation using Visual Basic for Applications (VBA).

+Integration with Other Tools: Excel can connect with databases, cloud services, and other Microsoft Office tools like Word and PowerPoint.
+It also integrates with Power BI for enhanced data analytics and visualization.